montagestudio/ecohomes/README.md

 ========

-This demo showcaes the ease of development of a Montage application by leveraging components, bindings, listeners, and the declarative approach and toolset promoted by Montage.
-It is intended for public distribution; though the history will be truncated prior to posting.
-Regardless, please keep confidential information to a minimum.
+This demo showcaes the ease of development of a Montage application by leveraging components, bindings, listeners, and the declarative approach promoted by Montage.

 Installation
 ------------